symfony/symfony-docs/bundles/configuration.rst

 How to Create Friendly Configuration for a Bundle
 =================================================

-If you open your application configuration file (usually ``app/config/config.yml``), you'll see a number of different configuration sections, such as ``framework``, ``twig`` and ``doctrine``.
+If you open your main application configuration directory (usually ``config/packages/``), you'll see a number of different files, such as ``framework.yaml``, ``twig.yaml`` and ``doctrine.yaml``.
 Each of these configures a specific bundle, allowing you to define options at a high level and then let the bundle make all the low-level, complex changes based on your settings.

 For example, the following configuration tells the FrameworkBundle to enable the form integration, which involves the definition of quite a few services as well